RmbRT/xforce-webx/README.md

 # User guide
 ## Using the pop-up
 When clicking on the extension's icon, a window pops up.
-Here, one can browse one's public and shared collections and select an active collection.
+Here, one can browse one's private and shared collections and select an active collection.
 An active collection has to be chosen before any collections can be edited.
+Editing collections will be explained in a later section.

 In the `About` section, there is a link to the project's official repository, as well as a license statement and a list of authors.